integr8ly/installation/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Add any additional information needed.
 Such as the Jira or GH issue this PR relates to or any other context you feel is necessary.) -->

 ## Verification Steps
+As the verifier of the PR the following process should be done:

+- Ensure the developer of the PR has attached a log of the installation run from his branch to the jira or pr and check that it exited as expected.
+- Ask the developer do they have a cluster on which you can verify the fresh installation is correct.
+- Ask the developer to run the upgrade and attach an upgrade log.
+Ensure and that it exited as expected.
+If possible look at the tasks that ran and see they match the PR
+- Re check the cluster and ensure the changes expected happend after the upgrade.

 <!--
 Add the steps required to check this change.
 Following an example.